 Imagine: Everything working well and everyone looking like they’re in the zone until a couple of things don’t go as planned, derailing the whole project and taking it down in the process.
 It really does happen.

-The nightmare can be anything from laborers not showing up or suppliers not doing their end of the bargain and being flakey toward the end of a job.
+The nightmare can be anything from issues in employee scheduling or suppliers not doing their end of the bargain and being flakey toward the end of a job.

 It’s also not unusual for clients to show up on the final days being critical about everything on the job site — questioning why equipment is still there or why it’s so disorganized.
 It doesn’t matter if their complaints are valid or not.
 What they see and how they act upon it can quickly derail a project.
 A minor change order can become a full-blown claim because of slight miscommunication.